 Phase I Safety and Acceptability Study of the Vaginal Microbicide Agent PMPA Gel

-Treatment Regimen: Female participants in cohorts A – D will apply PMPA gel intravaginally for 14 intramenstrual days and participants in cohort V (if required) will apply vehicle only as follows: (see protocol for regimen table)
+Female participants in cohorts A – D applied PMPA gel intravaginally for 14 intramenstrual days and participants in cohort V (if required) applied the vehicle only as follows: (see protocol for regimen table)

 The gel was found to be highly acceptable to most men, the large majority indicating they would probably use it in the future if they were concerned about HIV and the product were available.
 The 1% tenofovir gel used twice daily was as well tolerated as other regimens used by the 48 HIV-negative sexually abstinent women, establishing the HPDF.
 Although 92% of the women reported at least one adverse event, the majority were mild (87%) and involved the genitourinary tract (70%).